-You all know the ones I am talking about, the Tooth Fairy, Father Christmas etc.
+You all know those little white lies that I am talking about.
+The Tooth Fairy, Father Christmas etc.

 But with Christmas approaching, I like to cling on to that bit of magic.
 I have no idea if she believes in him or not.
-I am still unsure if last year she believed in him.
-Or if she was just going along with everything to keep me happy.
+And I am still unsure if last year she believed in him or she was just going along with everything to keep me happy.
 I have tried asking her in a roundabout way.
-Trying to gauge whether the magic is over or not.
-But the little madam gives me nothing.
-She will not answer with a definite answer that says whether she does or doesn’t believe.
-I just can not bring myself to say, now you are nearly 12 we are Father Christmas, it will break my heart if she does still believe.
+Trying to gauge whether the magic is over or not, but the little madam gives me nothing.
+She wont answer with a definite answer that says whether she does or doesn’t believe, and I just can not bring myself to say, now you are nearly 12 we are Father Christmas, it will break my heart if she does still believe.

 So for now I am going to carry on with my chatting away until she says Mum I stopped believing in him ages ago, or I know he isn’t real.
 I am pretty sure she knows this, but you just never know.

 And then there is school, now she is in secondary school, what if she is the only one who believes, I really do not like this growing up and not knowing whether to say something or not.

 I will keep you all posted as to what happens, but it will probably be me in tears that it is all over x

 Have you seen my post about how to help your child.
 If they are not performing well in school?